lwra4681/lwra4681_9103_tut2/README.md

-#### lwra4681_9103_tut2
+### lwra4681_9103_tut2

-## Summary:
+# Summary:
 The assignment task discussed here can be summarized as art appropriation using digital techniques to create an immersive experience.

-### Part 1: Imaging Techniques
+## Part 1: Imaging Techniques

-An imaging technique I find inspiring is **Flow Fields**.
+An imaging technique I find inspiring is **Flow Fields**, as I'm interested in implementing it on 'The Scream' by Edvard Munch.

 Flow fields and Perlin noise are both techniques for simulating organic, fluid motion, making them perfect for emulating the dynamic energy of *The Scream*.
 By guiding particles through a flow field, you can give life to a static background image and add emotional intensity.
 This technique adds depth and realism to digital animations, allowing you to recreate the tension and movement within the artwork.
 It also offers flexibility in particle behavior, enhancing the sense of movement while retaining artistic integrity, making it beneficial for animations that aim to bring static works to life.

+Below are some examples of flow fields and Perlin noise on various artworks.

 ![An image of particle system animation flow noise](readmeImages/starry_night.gif) [Source](https://effyfan.com/2018/03/02/w6-van-gogh-flowfield/)